Home » Aldi Finds (Special Buys) » Specially Selected Mini Scones

 Specially Selected Mini Scones

 I majored in English and writing in college, and one of the highlights of my education was participating in a trip to the United Kingdom.
-An English professor led the trip every year, taking groups of English students to see the literary sights we had read about in classes.
+An English professor led the trip every year, taking groups of students to see the literary sights we had read about in classes.
 We saw the home of the famous Bronte sisters, as well as Sir Walter Scott’s home, Abbotsford, and we also saw the poet Wordsworth’s Tintern Abbey, to name just a few sights.

 Sometimes when we were turned loose to explore a town or city, my professor would mention that we might want to stop in at one of the local tea shops for a cream tea.
 A cream tea is different from high tea (more like a hearty meal) or afternoon tea (a light meal).
 Instead, a cream tea is a snack that is made up of scones, clotted cream or butter, jam, and tea.

 I never had a chance to sit down for a cream tea with my university classmates during that whirlwind trip, but five years later when my husband and I traveled to the United Kingdom for our first anniversary, I remembered my professor recommending a cream tea.
-So when we spotted a little tea shop in York, England, I had to stop.
+So when we spotted a little tea shop one day in York, England, I had to stop.
 We sat down at a little table and ordered a tray loaded with scones, bowls of jam and clotted cream, and a pot of traditional tea.
 It was a memorable, and delectable, part of our trip.

 These days when I want scones, I make them from scratch, and I buy clotted cream from some international grocery stores in my area.
 (I still contend that Aldi should sell clotted cream once a year as an Aldi Find.)
-However, sometimes Aldi sells mini scones.
-Usually, if Aldi is selling scones, they’re sold with other baked goods at room temperature.

 Specially Selected Mini Scones